xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 3. L^4^ is the set of all 4-letter strings.

-4. L^*^ is the set of ail strings of letters, including ε, the empty string.
+4. L^*^ is the set of ail strings of letters, including €, the empty string.

 5. L(L ∪ D)^*^ is the set of all strings of letters and digits beginning with a letter.